aerospike-community/skyhook/README.md

 Now the server is listening to the `config.redisPort` (default: 6379) and is ready to serve.

+If you wish to deploy Skyhook as a cluster of nodes, you can find some example configurations [here](docs/scaling-out.md).

 #### Configuration Properties

 | Property name | Description | Default value |